Can I Swim in a Cloudy Pool? Safety Risks & Quick Fixes

 - pH is between 7.2-7.8

-- You can smell a slight chlorine odor (strong odor indicates chloramines, meaning more treatment needed)
+- There is minimal to no chlorine odor (strong odor indicates chloramines, meaning more treatment needed)

 Typically, this process takes 24-48 hours if you follow the protocol correctly.
 Don't rush back into the water - patience now prevents potential illness and ensures your family's safety.